junobuild/docs/docs/miscellaneous/cli.md

 # CLI

-The Juno CLI (GitHub: https://github.com/junobuild) provides a variety of tools for managing and deploying satellites(../terminology.md#satellite).
+The Juno CLI (GitHub: https://github.com/junobuild) provides a variety of tools for managing and deploying [satellite].

 ## Installation